-In fact, the success of many online retailers can be attributed to their innovative use of applications – Amazon, for instance.
-Though a customer might actually prefer to buy a product from a different place, the ease of having the Amazon app on their phone, complete with their billing and delivery details, means that they’re more likely to make a purchase with them.
+In fact, the success of many online retailers can be attributed to their innovative use of online invoicing and payment software.
+Though a customer might actually prefer to buy a product from a different place, the ease of having online invoicing is that it gives the option for clients to pay directly from invoices with the use of online payment services.
+It offers easy and instant payments, complete with their billing and delivery details, which means that they’re more likely to make a purchase with them.
 This means consistent re-engagement, with customers coming back again and again.

 Creating A Relationship With Your Customers

 So, you’ve crafted a solid foundation by getting your app on a customer’s phone – now you need to go further, taking their preference for your business from simple convenience to more active brand loyalty.